 Use a free porch swing plan to build your family a place to sit and gather during the warm months and cuddle under a blanket when the evenings get chilly.
 This is a project you can feel good about making and it will be used for many generations to come.

-Building a porch swing is a fairly simple woodworking project perfect for the beginner or intermediate builder.
+Building a porch swing is a fairly simple woodworking project perfect for the beginner or intermediate builder and will be a unique addition to your patio furniture.
 All the porch swing plans have detailed instructions and blueprints to help you succeed.

 This free porch swing plan will give you everything you need so you can build a beautiful porch swing.
 It has an extra high back to make it super comfortable.